CrashOps/Flutter-Example/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This Flutter plugin helps to bridge your app with the CrashOps native SDK.
-CrashOps SDK helps you monitor your app's crashes and Flutter errors.
+CrashOps library helps you monitor your app's crashes and Flutter errors.

 ## Installation

 Easiest to install, it's a "plug n' play" plugin.
-All you need to do is add `crashops_flutter` dependency and the SDK will automatically start monitoring on each application launch.
+All you need to do is adding `crashops_flutter` dependency and CrashOps will automatically start monitoring on each app launch.

 Required changes in your `pubspec.yaml` file:
 ```